Joint-and-Survivor Payment Option

 Additional Rules for Pre-Retirement Surviving Spouses

 You must have worked in Covered Employment after August 22, 1984 to qualify for the Pre-Retirement Surviving Spouse payments.
-You must also be married to your spouse for at least one year as of your date of death.
+You must also be married to your spouse for at least six months as of your date of death.
 Additionally, you must file a copy of your marriage certificate with the Fund Office as proof that you are legally married to your spouse.

 Lump Sum Cash Payment